Tropical Storm Cristobal advances toward US Gulf Coast

 The National Hurricane Center in Miami said in its 7 a.m. advisory Saturday that the storm was expected to slowly strengthen until it makes landfall, expected Sunday night along the U.S. Gulf Coast.
 Tropical storm-force winds could arrive as early as Saturday evening.

 Cristobal's maximum sustained winds had strengthened to 50 mph (85 kph) by early Saturday and it was moving north at 12 mph (19 kph).
-The storm was centered about 365 miles (590 kilometers) south of the mouth of the Mississippi River.
+The storm was centered about 310 miles (500 kilometers) south-southwest of the mouth of the Mississippi River.

 The Hurricane Center said the storm could cause heavy rains from East Texas to Florida this weekend and into early next week.
 A tropical storm watch was posted for the northern Gulf of Mexico coast from Intracoastal City, Louisiana, to the Alabama-Florida border.